OISF/suricata/doc/userguide/upgrade.rst

 Other changes
 ~~~~~~~~~~~~~
 - NSS is no longer required.
 File hashing and JA3 can now be used without the NSS compile time dependency.
+- If installing Suricata without the bundled Suricata-Update, the ``default-rule-path`` has been changed from ``/etc/suricata/rules`` to ``/var/lib/suricata/rules`` to be consistent with Suricata when installed with Suricata-Update.

 Logging changes
 ~~~~~~~~~~~~~~~